SanYattsu/Data_Science_Projects/README.md

 # Data Science Projects
-Here you can find my DS Projects and Courseworks.
+Here you can find my Data Science Projects and Courseworks from Coursera.

-_If you want to see my Yandex Practicum project than I need to add you as collaborator._
+_If you want to see my Yandex Practicum projects than ask me to make you a collaborator._